mjwheatley/ionic2-meteor-login-fingerprint/README.md

 ##Enabling Fingerprint Login
 ###Client Secret
 * The server generates a client secret by encrypting the userId and device UUID.
-* The client secret is returned to the application to be used as an input parameter for the fingerprint authentication plugins.
+* The server creates a fingerprint service on the user's profile, hashes the client secret, and stores the hashed client secret under the fingerprint service.
-* The server then creates a fingerprint service on the user's profile, hashes the client secret, and then stores the hashed client secret under the fingerprint service.
+* The client secret is returned to the application to be used in the fingerprint authentication process.

-###Android
+###Authentication flow
-* Checks for the availabilty of fingerprint authentication.
+* App checks for the availabilty of fingerprint authentication.
     * Checks if hardware is available
     * Checks if there are fingerprints enrolled on the device
 * Gets client secret from the server